Guide to Smart Factory Monitoring: Explanation, Insights, and Industry Overview

 Laws or Policies: How Regulations Influence Smart Factory Monitoring

-• Industrial quality standards, which emphasize traceability, documentation, and process consistency
+• Industrial quality standards emphasizing traceability and process consistency

-• Data protection policies, affecting how operational data is stored, accessed, and shared
+• Data protection policies affecting how operational data is stored and shared

 Tools and Resources Used in Smart Factory Monitoring